SharonLutz/snpDRAC/README.md

 ```

 ## Input
 For n subjects, the SNP x is generated from a binomial distribution with minor allele frequency inputted by the user (input:MAF).
-The outcome y is generated form a normal distribution with a mean for x=0 (input:mu0), x=1 (input:mu1), x=2 (input:mu2).
+The outcome y is generated from a normal distribution with a mean for x=0 (input:mu0), x=1 (input:mu1), x=2 (input:mu2).
 The user can specify the number of simulations (input: nSim), the significance level (input: alpha), and the seed(input: SEED).

 See the manpage for more detail regarding the input of the snpDRAC function.